 This PhD project will be based at the University of Melbourne with an initial stay of 18-24 months at University of Toronto.

-Prior to arriving at the University of Melbourne, the student will be enrolled in the Collaborative Program in Musculoskeletal Sciences at the University of Toronto, which provide courses on basic sciences of bone, muscle and joint biology, image processing, seminars on other PhD students’ work in similar fields, and opportunities to collaborate across departments.
+This PhD project forms part of a cluster collaboration between the University of Toronto and the University of Melbourne.
+Prior to arriving at the University of Melbourne, the student will be enrolled in the Collaborative Program in Musculoskeletal Sciences at the University of Toronto for 18 months.
+They will be trained in basic sciences of bone, muscle and joint biology, image processing, seminars on other PhD students’ work in similar fields, and have opportunities to collaborate across departments.

 How to Apply